-While it remains to be seen how deep CAPTAIN MARVEL delves into this history of Talos, his insecurity could allow the MCU to explore a new kind of antagonist.
+Talos’s insecurity could allow the MCU to explore a new kind of antagonist.
 Marvel villains are driven by motivations great and small.
 There are power-hungry megalomaniacs like Obadiah Stane and Darren Cross and morally conflicted men (and aliens) like Thanos and Vulture.

 Talos is different.
 In the comics, his main drive is his desire to be accepted and valued.
 He tries to prove his worth to others, but really needs to convince himself.
 Compare him to someone like Killmonger (above), who never doubts his personal vision for even a moment.

 We’re used to seeing villains who are sure of their goals and what they represent.
 We’ve rarely seen versions who spend most of their time trying to prove themselves.
 With that dynamic, Talos could be a fascinatingly complex adversary for the Avengers — perhaps one of the most complex in the MCU.